• Skip to primary navigation

 • ×

-This banana pound cake is moist, rich, dense, and packed with delicious ripe banana flavor.
+This sour cream banana pound cake is moist, rich, dense, and packed with delicious ripe banana flavor.
 Topped with a simple brown sugar glaze and walnuts, every bite is as incredible as the last.

-We love banana bread and cakes around here and making this banana pound cake has been a great way to use up ripe bananas without making the typical banana bread recipes you'd expect.
-I must say this is probably my one of my most favorite ripe banana recipes that I've ever made.
+We love banana bread and cakes, so making this sour cream banana pound cake has been a great way to use up ripe bananas without resorting to typical banana bread recipes.
+It's become one of my favorite ripe banana recipes.

-My daughter says it's her new favorite dessert and she wants it for her birthday (which is still several months away haha).
-Together she and I have finished off most of this bundt cake to ourselves, but can you blame us?
+My daughter claims it's her new favorite dessert, and together, we've devoured most of this bundt cake.
+Can you blame us?
 It's soooo good!

 Jump to: